baileyfrancis/prasanco/README.md

 In short, good clusters contain many contigs that are closely related to eachother, wheras a bad cluster contains few contigs.
 For full instructions on selecting good contigs see [this page](https://github.com/rrwick/Trycycler/wiki/Clustering-contigs) (under the 'Choose your clusters heading) .
 If you have any bad clusters, please rename the directory (with the mv command) e.g. `cluster_02` will become `bad_cluster_02`.
 Again, for further details [refer here](https://github.com/baileyfrancis/prasanco/edit/main/README.md).

-***Once you have done this, please move on to Step 2***
+#### ***Once you have done this, please move on to Step 2***

 ### Step 2 - Reconciliate clusters
 After you have hand-picked your good clusters, you are ready to reconcile the contigs within them.
-This step of the pipeline uses the Trycycler reconile command which: checks that contigs are sufficiently similar to eachother, (if applicable) attempts to circularise them and then performs a final alignment to ensure these circular contigs are similar enough for the next step.
-For further details on Trycycler reconicilation, [visit this page](https://github.com/rrwick/Trycycler/wiki/Reconciling-contigs)
+This step of the pipeline uses the Trycycler reconile command which:
+* checks that contigs are sufficiently similar to eachother
+* (if applicable) attempts to circularise them
+* performs a final alignment to ensure these circular contigs are similar enough for the next step.
+*
+* For further details on Trycycler reconicilation, [visit this page](https://github.com/rrwick/Trycycler/wiki/Reconciling-contigs)

 #### Command
 To run the PrAsAnCo reconicle step, simply enter the command shown below in to the command line: (options are described in further detail below)